peterdluong/peterluong.dev/my-app/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `yarn run deploy`

+This pushes the current contents of the project to GitHub pages for deployment.
+This will be present on peterluong.dev within a few minutes.

 ### `yarn eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**